Determining fluid-crystal phase boundaries for a binary hard-sphere mixture using direct-coexistence simulations: Methods

 \subsection{Simulation details}

 To redraw the phase diagram, we first determined the bulk equation of state, $P^{UD}(\rho^X)$ for all four crystals, using system sizes between $N=3000$ and $N=4000$, where $N$ is the number of particles in the system.
 Each simulation ran for $10^5\tau$, with $\tau = \sqrt{\beta m\sigma_A^2}$.
 Special care was required for the AB$_2$ crystal, since its unit cell is defined by two lattice parameters $a$ and $c$, see Fig. \ref{fig:crystals}.
 To determine the equilibrium $c/a$ ratio, we performed a series of bulk crystal simulations at various $c/a$ ratios for each crystal density, measuring the pressure tensor in each simulation.
 For each density, we then identified the $c/a$ ratio at which the pressure tensor becomes isotropic.
-In Appendix \ref{app:latticeratio}, we show the ratio $c/a$, corresponding to the strain-free crystal, as a function of packing fraction $\eta^X$.
-The resulting fit for $c/a$ as a function of $\eta^X$ was used to set the lattice parameters in all AB$_2$ simulations.
+In Appendix~\ref{app:latticeratio}, we show the ratio $c/a$, corresponding to the strain-free crystal, as a function of packing fraction $\eta$.
+The resulting fit for $c/a$ as a function of $\eta$ was used to set the lattice parameters in all AB$_2$ simulations.

-To run the direct-coexistence simulations, we selected, by trial and error, global packing fractions $\eta^G$ and global compositions $\chi^G$ that lied within a coexistence region, and that yielded coexistences with approximately equal crystal and fluid volumes.
-For each state point, we picked a range of initial crystal packing fractions $\eta_0^X$, where for each value, we selected a corresponding fluid packing fraction $\eta^F$ and composition $\chi^F$ such that the desired $\eta^G$ and $\chi^G$ were achieved.
+To initialize the direct-coexistence simulations, we selected, by trial and error, global packing fractions $\eta^G$ and global compositions $\chi^G$ that lied within a coexistence region, and that yielded coexistences with approximately equal crystal and fluid volumes.
+Note that for the system studied here, this procedure was relatively straightforward since the phase diagram was known beforehand.
+In the absence of prior knowledge of the phase diagram, it might be necessary to first perform exploratory bulk simulations over a range of densities and compositions in order to identify regions where phase separation could occur.
+For each state point that we considered, we picked a range of initial crystal packing fractions $\eta_0^X$, where for each value, we selected a corresponding fluid packing fraction $\eta^F$ and composition $\chi^F$ such that the desired $\eta^G$ and $\chi^G$ were achieved.
 The number of crystal particles, $N_X$, was set between $3500$ and $5500$, depending on the specific crystal.
 Given this $\eta_0^X$ and $N_X$, we computed the crystal volume $V_X$ and then chose the number of fluid particles such that the initial fluid volume $V_F$ matched $V_X$.
 To avoid initial overlap between the fluid and crystal, the fluid was first initialized in a box that was slightly smaller than $V_F$.
 After initialization, the fluid and crystal were glued together along the $z$-axis to form the initial direct-coexistence configuration.